-- After a bicycle accident, victims can seek compensation proving the other party acted negligence, which resulted in the accident, and caused the physical injury.
+After a bicycle accident, victims and their bicycle accident attorney can seek compensation proving the other party acted negligence, which resulted in the accident, and caused the physical injury.

 - When determining fault after a bicycle accident, courts will take into account the evidence regarding the accident, but also the events leading up to the accident.

 - Compensation is calculated by examining monetary loss, physical injury, emotional suffering, and some cases damages to punish the defendant.
 Often the defendants insurance will negotiate a settlement to avoid trial.

 - Insurance companies often set a limit to how much they are willing to compensate on behalf of their policy holder.
 Any value above the policy limits will need to be covered by the policy holder, if they posses the financial means.

 - Most states have a statute of limitations with regards to filing a bicycle accident negligence claim.
 These statutes can vary in duration depending on a number of factors, which is why is is important to discuss your case with an experienced bicycle accident attorney.